Raymond Louw: Honours

 He received an honorary doctorate of literature from Rhodes University in 2012 and the same honour from the University of Witwatersrand in 2015.
 Awards included the Pringle Medal for services to journalism from the SA Society of Journalists.
 In 2005, received the Media Freedom Award from Media Institute of Southern Africa.
 In 2007, he received the Mondi-Shanduka Newspaper Lifetime Achiever Award.
 Louw was awarded the International Press Institute award for Press Freedom Campaigning in 2011, jointly with Daniel Pearl.
 In 2021, he was bestowed in the Gold Order of Ikhamanga posthumously "For his enormous contribution to the field of journalism, and using the pen as his weapon to expose lies and shine the light on the atrocities of apartheid."

 Death

 He died on 5 June 2019 at the age of 92 of a heart attack after recovering from an operation for a kidney infection.
 His wife Jean died the day before, following an operation after breaking her hip in a fall a week earlier.
-He is survived by daughter Fiona Ramsay and Derek Louw.
+He is survived by daughter Fiona Ramsay and son Derek Louw.